joshjaysalazar/AutoRGB/README.md

 python autohsv.py new smiley.png C:\Users\me\Desktop

-This will run the image test.png through all the colors in colors.py, then save each image to the desktop.
+This will run the image test.png through all the colors in colors.py, then save each image to the desktop as "new_color.png" where color is replaced with the name of the color in colors.py.